fpsheaven/Dynamic-Windows-10-Search-bar-killer/README.md

 This is the first iteration of the app and took 1 hour to built.It lacks some case checks.
 I might add some switches to revert to the default settings easier later on and make the app more functional.

+In order to get the default settings back,re run the APP and choose the appropriate number.

 File SHA 8372660851390f571b89c81d606c43f1b420feb0555592931c116629684d1639